 Barcelona – A city for which we had no expectations.
 A city we didn’t even really seek out.
-It just so happened to be where our 12-day Mediterranean cruise ended, so we figured we’d spend some time exploring before flying back home.
+We spent 2 days in Barcelona because it’s where our cruise ended.
+So we figured we’d spend some time exploring this city before flying back home.
 Turns out, we fell in love with this beautiful and cosmopolitan city and wanted to share with you what we did to explore Barcelona in 2 days.
 Hopefully by the time you’re done reading this Barcelona blog post, you’ll have some great ideas to add to your very own Barcelona 2 day itinerary!

 How to Spend 2 Days in Barcelona

 If you find yourself with only two days in Barcelona, here are some helpful ideas for how to best spend your time.
 (You can also pick and choose from these highlights if you’re on a cruise and only have one day in port!)

 Hop-On Hop-Off Bus Tour